ecluse:ecluse-core

 parseHashAlg :: Text -> Either Text HashAlg Source #

-Parse an algorithm name, tolerating case and an optional internal '-' (so "SHA-256" and "sha256" both parse).
+Parse an algorithm name, tolerating surrounding whitespace and case, and a single family-separating '-' (so "SHA-256" and "sha256" both parse).
+It accepts only the canonical names and their documented single-dash aliases: it does not strip arbitrary internal dashes, so a typo such as "s-h-a--2-5-6" is rejected rather than silently read as sha256.
 An unrecognised name is reported as such, distinct from a recognised-but-too-weak floor.
-This admits only the named hash algorithms; the sri wrapper is not a config-selectable algorithm and is rejected.
+The sri wrapper is not a config-selectable algorithm and is rejected.

 >>> parseHashAlg "SHA-256"